Skip to main content

 Get a head start on college while in high school at no cost.

-The GEAR UP Rising Phoenix Early College High School Program is a collaboration between GEAR UP Target School Districts, Department of Public Instruction's (DPI) Wisconsin Educational Opportunity Program (WEOP) and the University of Wisconsin-Green Bay to provide high school students an opportunity to get a head start on college.
-Eligible students will be admitted to the Rising Phoenix Early College High School Program to be enrolled during their junior and senior years.
+The GEAR UP Rising Phoenix Early College High School Program is a collaboration between GEAR UP Target School Districts, Department of Public Instruction's (DPI) Wisconsin Educational Opportunity Program (WEOP), and UW-Green Bay to provide high school students an opportunity to get a head start on college.
+Eligible students will be admitted to the GEAR UP Rising Phoenix Early College High School Program to be enrolled during their junior and senior years.
+Learn more at an upcoming Information Session.

 Rising Phoenix graduate outside